emredogan7/credit-risk-prediction/README.md

 ```
 4. **Training and Validation data** ratios have to be declared.

-By using these 4 components, TrainValidationSplit object is created in order to find the best fitted model of 12 models stated in parameter grid:
+By using these 4 components, TrainValidationSplit object is created in order to find the best fitted one of 12 models stated in parameter grid:
 ```scala
 val trainValidationSplit = new TrainValidationSplit() .setEstimator(pipeline)